G-Kroon/GKroon-Money-Academy/README.md

 **Overview**

-This repository contains a lightweight, client-side prototype for a South Africa‑focused financial literacy pilot.
+This repository contains a lightweight, client-side prototype for a South Africa‑focused financial literacy demo.
 It includes a 3‑module course catalog (Budgeting, Credit & Debt, Savings & Investing), enrolment, simple quizzes, worksheet submission simulation, and a printable certificate.
 The prototype is intentionally offline‑friendly and uses `localStorage` to persist learner state.

 **Files**